-Compassionate Legal Advocates Fighting for Your Rights
+Legal Advocates Fighting for Your Rights in Brazoria County

 JM Davis Law PLLC takes a compassionate approach to litigation and will put up an aggressive fight for your side in court.
 This is a particularly important skill to have in alimony cases, as a knowledgeable professional can efficiently protect your interests as a former spouse in the face of alimony negotiation.
 Whether you seek to file for alimony or are being asked to pay support, JM Davis Law PLLC can take a look at your situation and guide you through the legal process.

-In Texas, either spouse can request alimony, or spousal maintenance, during their divorce process.
+Either spouse can request alimony, or spousal maintenance, during their divorce process.
 However, the court will only grant support if the requesting spouse does not have enough property at the time of the divorce to provide for their basic needs and: